alex-preau/distributed_dl/README.md

 One particularly interesting element of these results is the speedup from float16 versus float32.
 Contrary to what we would naively expect, float16s have a maximum throuhgput at a smaller batch size than float32.
 However, there is some overhead from the necessity of going back and forth between float32 and float16.
 Evidently the overhead of converting from flaot16 to float32 becomes too significant at larger batch sizes, outdoing any benifits from paralleism.

 The results for alBERT are similar.
 A batch size of 64 is fastest for all models, past this the memory becomes saturated.
-Parallelizing the model with shards leads to roughtly doibling in perfirmance illustrating the significant benifit for large models which may have difficulty fitting in GPU memory otherwise.
+Parallelizing the model with shards leads to roughtly doubling in perfirmance illustrating the significant benifit for large models which may have difficulty fitting in GPU memory otherwise.
 While alBERT is not that large that it cannot fit in GPU memory, it is notably larger than ResNet-50.
+However for alBERT mixed precision training has a very significant speedup, more important than training on 2 GPUs alone.
+THis is likely due to the sheer number of operations in the transformer-based model.
+Pytorch Lightning is evideinelty able to convert a large number of thse operations into float16 operations, significantly improving throughput.

 #### Pipelining